Evelyn Waugh: Breakdown

 By 1953, Waugh's popularity as a writer was declining.
 He was perceived as out of step with the Zeitgeist, and the large fees he demanded were no longer easily available.
 His money was running out and progress on the second book of his war trilogy, Officers and Gentlemen, had stalled.
 Partly because of his dependency on drugs, his health was steadily deteriorating.
 Shortage of cash led him to agree in November 1953 to be interviewed on BBC radio, where the panel took an aggressive line: "they tried to make a fool of me, and I don't think they entirely succeeded", Waugh wrote to Nancy Mitford.
 Peter Fleming in The Spectator likened the interview to "the goading of a bull by matadors".

 Early in 1954, Waugh's doctors, concerned by his physical deterioration, advised a change of scene.
 On 29 January, he took a ship bound for Ceylon, hoping that he would be able to finish his novel.
 Within a few days, he was writing home complaining of "other passengers whispering about me" and of hearing voices, including that of his recent BBC interlocutor, Stephen Black.
 He left the ship in Egypt and flew on to Colombo, but, he wrote to Laura, the voices followed him.
 Alarmed, Laura sought help from her friend, Frances Donaldson, whose husband agreed to fly out to Ceylon and bring Waugh home.
-In fact, Waugh made his own way back, now believing that he was being possessed by devils.
+In fact, Waugh made his own way back, now believing that he was suffering from demonic possession.
 A brief medical examination indicated that Waugh was suffering from bromide poisoning from his drugs regimen.
 When his medication was changed, the voices and the other hallucinations quickly disappeared.
 Waugh was delighted, informing all of his friends that he had been mad: "Clean off my onion!".
 The experience was fictionalised a few years later, in The Ordeal of Gilbert Pinfold (1957).

 In 1956, Edwin Newman made a short film about Waugh.
 In the course of it, Newman learned that Waugh hated the modern world and wished that he had been born two or three centuries sooner.
 Waugh disliked modern methods of transportation or communication, refused to drive or use the telephone, and wrote with an old-fashioned dip pen.
 He also expressed the views that American news reporters could not function without frequent infusions of whisky, and that every American had been divorced at least once.